Click here to see lots more photos from the event; click the link to enter our Facebook page

 If you have not read Molly’s three-part blog – click on the links below to find out more about Molly…

-The support that she received from her parents, friends and the online communities especially on facebook – were amazing.
+Her support from her parents, friends and online communities, especially on Facebook, was amazing.

 She thought she had accepted her condition when she was 16 years old and matched with her guide dog – Unis, but she actually realised that she hadn’t.
-The decision to have a guide dog was a tough one – as she was not sure that she wanted to be seen on the street with a guide dog.
+The decision to have a guide dog was tough, as she was unsure that she wanted to be seen on the street with a guide dog.

-Molly explained that it is difficult as she can hear a bit and see a bit; therefore people don’t think that she needs the support.
+Molly explained that it is difficult as she can hear and see a bit; therefore, people don’t think she needs support.

-Over the years, Molly and her Mum Jane have travelled all over the UK meeting with other Deafblind and Ushers – whom they have met on facebook – just to get to know others in similar situations.
-What struck them was that although every individual has the same condition, they all have completely different needs.
+Over the years, Molly and her Mum Jane have travelled all over the UK, meeting with other Deafblind and Ushers – whom they have met on facebook – to get to know others in similar situations.
+What struck them was that although everyone has the same condition, they all have different needs.

-Molly was asked how she was so confident at such a young age to present like she does and in a typical Molly response, she said “I can’t see any of you guys right now!”
+Molly was asked how she was so confident at such a young age to present as she does, and in a typical Molly response, she said, “I can’t see any of you guys right now!”

 In August this year, The Molly Watt Trust reached its first year and has now registered as a Charity as opposed to a Charitable Trust!
-Their first project ‘Access to Reading’ has seen the Trust donate 70 Kindles to Deafblind recipients.
-This project aims to given benefit to people who have in some cases not read a book in 20 years!
+Their first project, ‘Access to Reading,’ has seen the Trust donate 70 Kindles to Deafblind recipients.
+This project aims to give benefit people who have, in some cases, not read a book in 20 years!

-If you have a old Kindle lying around that you are not using and you would like to donate this to the Trust, please do get in touch at firstname.lastname@example.org
+If you have an old Kindle lying around that you are not using and you would like to donate this to the Trust, please do get in touch at email@example.com

-One of the next projects that the Trust will be looking at is providing anti-glare glasses which will help those who suffer from headaches, vertigo and eye strain.
+One of the next projects that the Trust will be looking at is providing anti-glare glasses to help those suffering from headaches, vertigo and eye strain.

-When asking what she would like to do in the future, Molly answered….”not really sure, working with people definitely, maybe going to Uni – but what I do know, is that I will succeed in whatever I do”.
+When asked what she would like to do in the future, Molly answered….” not really sure, working with people definitely, maybe going to Uni – but what I do know is that I will succeed in whatever I do”.

 Molly Watt – an absolute inspiration!